kevinokerlund/event-bundle/README.md

 ```

 ## Pausing all events in a bundle
 You can pause all of the events in bundle temporarily.
-If an events are added to a bundle while it is "paused", those
+If events are added to a bundle while it is "paused", those
 events will automatically be in the "paused" state.

 ```javascript